Swivelgames/TypeViews/README.md

  * View (An extendable class for creating "Components")
  * ViewDataSource (Stores data, fires events when values are changed)

+ * Eventful (contains all event-related methods)
+ * ObjectPathResolver (contains all abstracted key reference utilities)
+ * DataSourceLink (used to allow a DataSource within a DataSource)

  * DOMUtilities (A collection of DOM utilities)

 Each of these can be found within the `app/fx/` directory.